tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>true</strong> as expected
 </blockquote>
 #### setPresentation(presentation)
-<p>Setting the presentation for the application determines the primary commands available to the user.</p>
+Setting the presentation for the application determines the primary commands available to the user.

 &nbsp;<b><i>must supply Presentation object:</i></b>
 ```javascript
 new Application().setPresentation();